mscook/BanzaiDB/README.rst

 BanzaiDB.

 We recommend you increase the rethinkdb python `driver performance`_.
-We have found that in some cases the installation of C++ backend fails.
-We provide a simple protocol that we have found works (see: misc/python_C++_driver.sh).
+We have found that in some cases the installation of C++ backend fails. `We provide`_ a simple protocol that we have found works.

 BanzaiDB Installation